JussiLem/RecipeBook/README.md

 ### Authentication flow

 1. The user registers with email and password.
-2. We'll save the credentials to the local Secure Storage.
+2. We'll save the credentials to the local Secure Store.
 3. The user receives email with verification code send by Cognito.
     * The verification code can be send again.
 4. The user signs in with the email and password.